woodsmc/ostore/docs/ostoreapi.md

 - `oStore`: An OStore handle, for an open OStore.
 - `id` : The ID to assign to the object.
+- `length` : The amount of space to allocate to the object, can be zero

 **Returns**

 - On success:
-  - returns `0`, and the object with the `id` has been created with zero length.
+  - returns `0`, and the object with the `id` has been created with the requested length.
 - On Failure:
   - returns a system error code indicating failure, no object is created.